waggle-sensor/waggle-auth-app/README.md

 1. Go to [https://developers.globus.org](https://developers.globus.org)
 2. Go to Register your app with Globus
 3. Create an app using `Register a portal, science gateway, or other application you host` with a name like "Test App"
-  * Set redirect URL to: `http://localhost:8000/globus-auth-redirect/`
+  * Set redirect URL to: `http://localhost:8000/globus-auth-redirect/`.
 4. Create a client secret using your new app's dashboard
-  * Copy the following template to `~/waggle-auth-oidc.env` and fill in your Client UUID, client secret and redirect URL:
+  * Copy the following template to `~/waggle-auth-oidc.env` and fill in your Client UUID and client secret:

 ```sh
 export OIDC_CLIENT_ID="Your Client UUID!"